tute/talk-welcoming-people/README.md

 ## Consequences

 Stating something publicly (even when obvious) can change how a group of people feel and behave.

-Even if everyone knows that talking about salary is beneficial, if it’s not common knowledge, anyone who publishes their salary might incur in personal risk.
-In the naked emperor story, it takes an innocent child to change the awkward silence into open discussion of the they were all seeing.

 Until an announcement, it’s possible that not everyone knew that everyone knew the thing, and that can prevent individuals from acting.

 As a dictator, to prevent something from becoming common knowledge, all you need to do is censor the common-knowledge-producing mechanisms: the